apache/doris/docs/en/administrator-guide/alter-table/alter-table-bitmap-index.md

 * bitmap index：a fast data structure that speeds up queries

 ## Basic Principles
-Creating and droping index is essentially a schema change job.
+Creating and dropping index is essentially a schema change job.
 For details, please refer to [Schema Change](alter-table-schema-change.html)。

 ## Syntax